brian maass

 Consumption vs. Investment

 This is why real estate should be viewed as personal consumption, not a financial investment.
 A home is a lifestyle choice.
 It provides shelter, comfort, schools, community, and memories.
-Those are valuable, but they aren’t compounding financial returns.
-Maintenance and taxes eat away at returns.
+Those are valuable, but they aren't compounding financial returns.
+Maintenance and taxes eat away at whatever appreciation you see.
 Unlike stocks, homes require ongoing cash outflows for upkeep, insurance, and property taxes.
-Liquidity is limited.
-You can’t sell a bathroom to pay for retirement; you need to sell or borrow against the entire house.
-Meanwhile, businesses like Berkshire Hathaway reinvest profits year after year, compounding wealth at rates housing simply cannot touch.
+Liquidity is limited too.
+You can't sell a bathroom to pay for retirement; you need to sell or borrow against the entire property.
+Meanwhile, businesses like Berkshire Hathaway reinvest profits year after year, compounding wealth at rates that housing simply cannot touch.

 The Illusion of Rising Home Values